e2eSolutionArchitect/terraform/providers/azure/projects/e2esa-azure-aks-cluster-monitoring/readme.md

 ## Author
 This project is maintained by '[end-to-end Solution Architect](https://e2esolutionarchitect.com/)'.
-Please feel free to drop a note to contactus@e2eSolutionArchitect.com for any queries
+Please feel free to drop a note to som@e2eSolutionArchitect.com for any queries

 ## Permission
-end-to-end Solution Architect forum is contributing this as knowledge sharing.
+end-to-end Solution Architect forum is contributing to this repository as knowledge sharing.
 You are free to use and modify this.

 ## About the project

 - Create AKS cluster
 - Enable Monitoring
 - Create Azure Log Analytics and Monitor AKS nodes
+- Use Azure Managed Grafana and Prometheus

-Rename app_tfvars file name to as app.tfvars and then execute  below command
+Rename app_tfvars file name to as app.tfvars and then execute  the below command
 ```
  terraform apply -var-file="app.tfvars" -var="createdby=e2esa"
 ```